YDIB11/Swissdata/index.markdown

   </div>
 </div>

-Plotting the ±30 day cumulative return windows reveals how differently the market processes each innovation:
+Plotting the Â±30 day cumulative return windows reveals how differently the market processes each innovation:

-- **High scorers** (Moderna, Copilot, Gemini) show steady upward trajectories—conviction building over time
+- **High scorers** (Moderna, Copilot, Gemini) show steady upward trajectoriesâ€”conviction building over time
-- **Low scorers** (AlphaGo, Llama 2) flatline or drift negative—the market never found a reason to reprice
+- **Low scorers** (AlphaGo, Llama 2) flatline or drift negativeâ€”the market never found a reason to reprice

 The average curve across all test events mirrors what we saw in training: a slight dip around event day (uncertainty), followed by gradual separation as winners pull away from losers.